Cy5er/Portfolio/Statistical Natural Language Processing Assignments/Assignment 7/README.md

   - Combined the scores to generate the final BLEU score.
 - **Visualization**:
   - Created plots to display n-gram precision and overall BLEU scores for detailed analysis.

----

-## Conclusion
-The BLEU score evaluation pipeline implemented in this notebook provides an effective quantitative measure of machine translation quality.
-By comparing candidate translations with reference translations, the system offers insights into the strengths and limitations of the translation model.
-Future work may include refining the preprocessing steps and exploring alternative evaluation metrics to complement BLEU.